rladiesPHL/2019_datathon/Analyses/2_Applicants/kate/KC_initial_exploration.md

     ## First want to organize only the data that we need before joining the two data sets

-    # get all the times when a card was created for cats
+    # get all the times when a card was created
-    # from cat_actions, select date & id and filter by "createCard" type
+    # from combined_actions, select date & id and filter by "createCard" type
     create_card <- actions_combined %>%
       select(type, date, data.card.id) %>%
       filter(type == "createCard")